 Since I wasn’t extending the shiplap boards all the way to the ceiling, I began by drawing a level line across the width of my wall.
 This would ensure a nice level placement and served as a guide for how long I would need to cut each board.

 I measured and cut each vertical board to the appropriate length.
 You’ll want to cut boards with a straight edge on your miter saw according to your length measurements taken earlier.

 Next, I applied liquid nails to the back of my first board for additional stability.
+(I have an entire post about liquid nails here, and why you may want to use it in addition to the real thing.)
 This was optional, but because these were going to be weight bearing boards, I wanted to make sure there was no chance these guys were coming loose from the wall.

 Beginning on the left side of the wall, I lined my first board up vertically and used a level to ensure the entire length of the board was perfectly straight and even.

 While holding the board in place, I inserted my first nail hole into the top right tongue of the board, followed by a second hole about 6 inches down, this time on the flat surface of the board.